family budget education program financial mgt

 The Consumer Financial Protection Bureau's (CFPB) mission is to make markets for consumer financial products and services work for Americans - whether they are applying for a mortgage , choosing among credit cards, or using any number of other consumer financial products.
 The CFPB offers consumers information and guidance, and a place where they can file formal complaints against financial service providers and products.

-The Attorney General of New York State offers a wide variety of information on consumer issues such as used car buying tips, credit and debt management strategies, and things to know before signing oil and gas leases.
+The Attorney General of New York State offers a wide variety of information on consumer issues such as home buying, credit and debt management strategies, and student lending.

 My Benefits offers a pre-screening tool to help New York State citizens determine if they may be eligible for certain benefits, such as food stamps.